Symptoms

 addicts use one or more of these to temporarily numb or distract

-from (medicate) their relent-less
+from (medicate) relentless

 They (their well-meaning